 Is it okay to eat my cheese if it's warm when it arrives?

 Yes, it's perfectly fine.
-Cheese has been enjoyed for a long time, even before the invention of refrigeration.
+Cheese has been enjoyed for hundreds of years, long before the invention of refrigeration.
 Just put it in the fridge to cool down.
 When you're ready to enjoy it, let it come to room temperature for the best flavor.

 What if I'm missing some items in my order?